kennyphan02/Coding-Notes/Time Complexity.md

         -Exepected # of basic operations considered as a random variable under some assumption about the probabiity distribution of all possible inputs

+- **Asymptotic Notations** - Mathematical notations used to describe the running time of an algorithm
+	- Big-O Notation
+		- adsda
+	- Omega Notation
+	- Theta Notation